 For several criteria, the project timeframe or other circumstances did not allow a score to be assigned to each site and an "Average" score was assigned-an option provided in the drop-down choices for each scoring cell in the DSS tool.
-The Average was calculated by the DSS tool.
+The average was calculated by the DSS tool.

-Table 2.
-Notes on how the DSS criteria were applied for this project.
+Table 2:Notes on how the DSS criteria were applied for this project.

-Criter ion How applied VALU 1 Recreational value As per guidelines in the manual for using the DSS.
+Crite rion How applied VALU JES 1 Recreational value As per guidelines in the manual for using the DSS.
 2 Indigenous value Project timeframe did not allow for the level of consultation this criterion deserves.
 Scores set at Average (see notes below).
 3 Fisheries habitat Consideration also was given to sites with riverine or river-connected wetlands.
 4 Assimilative capacity for nutrients and sediments Scores were assigned on informed assumptions.
-5 Populations of rare or threatened taxa Applied to wetland species listed (CE, E or V) as threatened under EPBC Act 1999 , NC Act 1992 , or IUCN Red List and species listed as Migratory under EPBC .
+5 Populations of rare or threatened taxa Applied to wetland species listed (CE, E or V) as threatened under EPBC Act 1999, NC Act 1992, or IUCN Red List and species listed as Migratory under EPBC.
 Non-continuous occurrence of species in the site was acceptable.
-Sourced from publications & reports.
+Sourced from publications and reports.
 6 Vegetation representativeness Scores determined by FBA from attributes and interpretation of GIS data for polygons included in the project wetland site.
 7 Wetland representativeness As per guidelines in the manual for using the DSS.
-8 Species richness / diversity Sourced from publications & reports.
+8 Species richness/diversity Sourced from publications and reports.
 Results were biased toward sites subjected to high survey effort, but estimates of species diversity were made (and scored lower to account for uncertainty) where sites were data poor.
 9 Size (km2) Scores determined by FBA from attributes and interpretation of GIS data for polygons included in the project wetland site.
-10 Waterbird habitat value Sourced from publications & reports.
-Non- continuous occurrence of species in the site was acceptable.
+10 Water bird habitat value Sourced from publications and reports.
+Non-continuous occurrence of species in the site was acceptable.
 11 Wetland condition Some care was taken to ensure this criterion was applied differently (as instructed) to Criterion 7.

+Table 2 continued...

-THRE ATS 12 Aquatic habitat connectivity restriction As per guidelines in the manual for using the DSS.
+Criterion How applied THRE THREATS 12 Aquatic habitat connectivity restriction As per guidelines in the manual for using the DSS.
 13 Land-use intensity Scores determined by FBA from attributes and interpretation of GIS data for polygons included in the project wetland site.
 14 Land-use intensification As per guidelines in the manual for using the DSS.
-15 Weed invasion Applied where serious invasive weeds such as prickly Acacia and other weeds of national significance were known to occur.
+15 Weed invasion Applied where serious invasive weeds such as prickly acacia and other weeds of national significance were known to occur.
 Comprehensive inquiry was not possible in the project timeframe.
-16 Water quality No WQ data specific to the site were accessed by the lead author; few if any such data are likely to exist.
+16 Water quality No water quality data specific to each site were accessed by the lead author.
+Few, if any, such data are likely to exist.
 Scores set at Average (see notes below).
 17 Point-source pollution Scores set at Average (see notes below).
 18 Hydrological change Known future threats were taken into consideration in some cases.

-Table 2 continued.

-Criteri on How applied CAPACITY 19 Level of protection Determined from online mapping tools (EHP WetlandInfo website).
+CAPA СІТҮ 19 Level of protection Determined from online mapping tools (EHP WetlandInfo website).
 Protection may apply to only part of the site.
 Criterion allows high score for adjacent areas being protected-a major influence for coastal sites.
 Lacked information on shire plans.
 20 Financial incentives Based on FBA co-authors' knowledge of past FBA and other relevant investments.
 21 Industry land-use viability A certain general level of viability of beef cattle enterprises (the dominant land-use) was assumed.
 22 Engagement capacity As per guidelines in the manual for using the DSS.
 23 Best management practice feasibility Scores set at Average (see notes below).